Reasoning over Semantic IDs Enhances Generative Recommendation: Prompts for Corpus Enrichment

+We adopt a two-stage prompting framework to construct both the item-centric and user-centric enrichment corpora.
+We outline the role of each stage below; the verbatim prompt templates, output formatting constraints, and additional implementation details are released in our open-source repository.

+\textbf{Item-centric Semantic Enrichment.} \textbf{Stage 1 (Comprehensive Analysis)} prompts the model to reason over raw item metadata---title, brand, category, description, and features---and produce structured insights, including a refined description, primary use cases, target audiences, key feature highlights, and related keywords.
+This transforms sparse catalog entries into deep contextual knowledge. \textbf{Stage 2 (Integration)} then fuses all of the above information into a single coherent paragraph, under the explicit constraint that every mention of the item must use its SID token rather than its title.
+The resulting text serves as the supervision signal that binds an SID to a semantically dense description.

-\textbf{Stage 1} focuses on Reasoning Generation, where the model adopts an analyst's persona to infer latent user preferences and behavioral shifts from interaction history. \textbf{Stage 2} then performs Narrative Integration, merging the raw interaction sequence with the generated reasoning into a seamless, natural-language paragraph that strictly uses Semantic IDs to represent items.
+\textbf{User-centric Reasoning Enrichment.} \textbf{Stage 1 (Reasoning Generation)} has the model adopt an analyst's persona and infer latent user preferences and behavioral shifts from the interaction history, producing a first-person reasoning monologue that expresses general interest directions without revealing the held-out next item. \textbf{Stage 2 (Narrative Integration)} merges the raw interaction sequence with the Stage~1 reasoning into a flowing natural-language paragraph in which every item is referenced exclusively by its SID.
+The output reads as a coherent story of the user's behavior, providing a denser training signal than the original ID sequence alone.